“When I feel worried, it’s like I’m in a maze and the people in Place2Be are coming with a torch and showing me the way” – Boy

-Rachel is available on Tuesdays, Wednesdays and Thursdays and you can either arrange to meet her at the school or get in touch using email@example.com or by phoning the school office and asking to be put through to Place2Be.
+We have several counsellors available to speak with students who are available on Tuesdays, Wednesdays and Thursdays and you can either arrange to meet them at the school or get in touch by phoning the school office and asking to be put through to Place2Be.

 If you want to find out more about Place2Be visit place2be.org.uk